audion-lang/audion/README.md

 ## Why Audion

 Most creative coding tools make you choose: learn a domain-specific environment that can't do proper general programming, or wrestle a general-purpose language into doing creative work.
-Audion aims to have just the right amount of built-ins to let you just do what you want: work in the creative space.
+Audion aims to feel like a language you already know and give you just the right amount of built-ins to let you focus on the creative space.
 If you don't see what you need yet, please check the [Roadmap](docs/ROADMAP.md) and if still not there, feature requests welcome!

 - **Sound** -- full SuperCollider synthesis, custom SynthDefs, sample playback, disk streaming
 - **MIDI** -- full I/O with clock sync
-- **OSC** -- talk to Max/MSP patches, TouchDesigner, Resolume, Processing, or anything else
+- **OSC** -- talk to Max/MSP or Plugdata patches, TouchDesigner, Resolume, Processing, or anything else
 - **Network** -- TCP, UDP, HTTP/S built in.
 Control hardware, call APIs, stream data
 - **Timing** -- BPM-aware clock with drift compensation, Ableton Link sync across devices
 - **Threads** -- spawn concurrent patterns with a single keyword.
 They stay in time